dssg/mlforpublicpolicylab/techhelp/triage guide/triage_ouputs.md

 Finally, a few intermediate tables can be particularly useful for debugging:
 - Tables containing your `cohort` and `label` will be generated in the `public` schema and identified by an associated hash that can be found in your logs.
 - The `features` schema contains two types of useful tables: tables containing calculated features for each feature group and "matrix" tables that provide the mapping from each training/validation matrix to `(entity_id, as_of_date)` pairs.
 Note, however, that these tables may be overwritten if a new run is performed with different feature logic, cohort, or underlying data and should not be assumed to be persistant across runs.

-Let's take a quick look at some of these outputs to confirm that our models ran as expected.
-First, we'll need a database connection...